Xiaolu1263/Xiaolu1263.github.io/_pages/projects.md

   * We developed a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability (HRV) for multiple objects.
 Part of the system has been invited to demo for [Qualcomm](https://www.qualcomm.com/) and it is being commercialized...

 <b> 5.
 5G Massive MIMO for Localization and Tracking </b> [see more](https://xiaolu1263.github.io/publications/5MassiveMIMOLocalization)
-  * We developed a massive MIMO based localization and tracking system on the base of [Time Reversal techniques](http://video.cmsworldwide.com/SP17/SP17_RayLiu_Keynote_1080p.mp4), which can **benifit from the unavoidable multipath distortions** in our daily life and thus improve the scalability in different environments.
+  * We developed a massive MIMO based localization and tracking system on the base of [Time Reversal techniques](http://video.cmsworldwide.com/SP17/SP17_RayLiu_Keynote_1080p.mp4), which can **benifit from the unavoidable multipath distortions** in our daily life and thus improves the scalability greatly.

 ## Time Reversal (TR) for Tracking and Localization
 <b> 6.
 Time Reversal Based Localization and Tracking </b> [see more](https://xiaolu1263.github.io/publications/6TRLocalization)